Promoting the Heritage of Our German Ancestors

-This database indexes instructions and despatches the Department of State in Washington, D.C. sent to consulates outside of the United States.
+This database indexes instructions and despatches the Department of State in Washington, D.C., sent to consulates outside of the United States.
 The Department categorized these instructions and despatches as Official Correspondence.
 MAGS will update the database periodically as volunteers examine and index a new consulate’s records.

 Information in a Search Result

 This name-searchable index helps you access the records.
 The search results provide the following information for each person indexed: The person’s name; the instruction’s or despatch’s date (and instruction or despatch number when there is a number); a synopsis of the document’s topic; the consulate to which the Department sent the document; the document’s length (the number of pages); the consulate’s volume number in which the document was filed; and the volume’s National Archives Identifier (NAID).
-Note: You will need all of the citation information the index provides in order to examine the original records.
+Note: You will need all the citation information the index provides to examine the original records.

 If you want additional information consult the detailed text guides on the MAGS members-only website for the consulate’s records you want to examine.
 The expanded information for the correspondence from the Department either in a separate guide for consulates with a great deal of incoming correspondence, such as Mannheim and Kehl, or incorporated into the main guide for the consulate, for example Karlsruhe and Mainz.